RodrigoSarmento/MyBlog/_posts/2021-02-12-clangformat.md

 # 3º Creating File

+Now you just need to add a file named ".clang-format" in the project source or parent source.

-Here you have tons of possibilities so I'm going to show an example of one the clang-format I use:
+Here you have a lot of possibilities so I'm going to show an example of one of the clang-format I use:

 ```
 ---